Visiting Banff in July? Here’s All You Need to Know

 While it’s certainly possible to book the Columbia Adventure Tour and take the Ice Explorer vehicles and let them do all the heavy lifting for you to the foot of a glacier, we think it’s more fun to walk on Athabasca Glacier instead.

 This half day guided glacier hike will get you close to glaciers, and allow you to walk on the ice with microspikes, all accompanied by a certified guide.
-If you’d like to actually repel into a crevasse, Rockaboo is the guiding company that can make that happen.
+If you’d like to actually rappel into a crevasse, Rockaboo is the guiding company that can make that happen.
 If you do not have glacier travel experience, do not try to walk on the glacier yourself and book a tour!

 eBike and Hike